johnBartos/Website/README.md

 # MEANsite
-personal website created using the MEAN stack
+Test website created using the MEAN stack
+Not being developed anymore except for practice